Arc-Computer/arc-memory/docs/roadmap/auto.md

 └─────────────────┘
 ```

 This implementation plan builds directly on the existing codebase, leveraging the authentication, fetching, and processing logic already in place while adding scheduled refresh capabilities through system task schedulers.
-It also prepares for future Neo4j integration in the cloud offering by designing with database abstraction from the beginning and adopting patterns from Neo4j's GraphRAG Python Package and LLM Graph Builder.
+It focuses on delivering a reliable, lightweight solution that addresses the immediate need for automatic knowledge graph updates while setting the stage for future enhancements.

-## 8. Neo4j Integration Path
+## 8. Future Extensibility

-To ensure a smooth transition from local SQLite to cloud Neo4j, we'll implement the following:

-1. **Database Abstraction Layer**:
+While focusing on a lightweight initial implementation, we'll design with future extensibility in mind:

+1. **Clean Interfaces**:
-   - Create interfaces that work with both SQLite and Neo4j
+   - Create well-defined interfaces for data access and storage
-   - Implement SQLite adapter first with Neo4j-compatible patterns
-   - Add Neo4j adapter using GraphRAG patterns when needed
+   - Use dependency injection where appropriate
+   - Avoid tight coupling to SQLite-specific features
+   - Document extension points for future developers

-2. **Metadata Compatibility**:
+2. **Metadata Design**:
-   - Design metadata schema to be compatible with Neo4j's property graph model
+   - Keep metadata schema simple but extensible
-   - Use similar patterns to Neo4j's LLM Graph Builder for tracking document updates
-   - Ensure efficient incremental updates in both backends
+   - Use standard data formats that can be easily migrated
+   - Document the schema for future reference

-3. **GraphRAG Integration**:
+3. **Deferred Enhancements**:
-   - Adopt techniques from Neo4j's LLM Graph Builder for entity and relationship extraction
-   - Implement chunking and embedding generation for improved semantic search
-   - Prepare for vector search capabilities in the Neo4j backend
+   - Linear integration
+   - Advanced LLM-based PR processing
+   - Neo4j integration for cloud offering
+   - More sophisticated scheduling options

-This approach ensures that our auto-refresh functionality will work seamlessly with both our local SQLite implementation and our future Neo4j-based cloud offering, while leveraging the best practices and patterns from Neo4j's GenAI ecosystem.
+This approach ensures that our auto-refresh functionality delivers immediate value with a reliable implementation while setting the stage for future enhancements as resources allow.